 A minimum of 2 hours and 40 minutes (clock time) of lab time per week of lab instruction is required for each semester of Chemistry.
+The panel expects to see a minimum of 32 hours total of lab experimentation time.

-☐ Textbooks
+□ Textbooks